decagondev/react-js-starter-webpack/README.md

-# 🚀 React App from Scratch
+# 🚀 React App from Scratch with Webpack

 ## 📝 Project Overview
 A custom React application built without Create React App, giving you full control over your development environment.